GabrielCruz45/firstYTB_FlaskTutorial/DEVLOG.md

     Session 3:
     Separated routes.py in to each route's particular script and added Flask-Migrate for even more modularity.
 Updated requirements.txt and __init__.py because of these changes.
+Will move on to stylings.